Sachiyo

 Languages / Rhythms / Time

-My work as a tapestry artist has always been a combination of 3 important factors: languages to communicate, rhythms to feel and time to ferment.
+My work as a tapestry artist has always been a combination of 3 important factors:

 Training